 - Clinician on film music for National Film Board of Canada, Women in Film-New England, and International Association for Jazz Education (IAJE)

-- Academy Award winner Karl Hess: Toward Liberty, and nominee Kudzu
+- Academy Award winner for Karl Hess: Toward Liberty and nominee for Kudzu

 - B.M., Berklee College of Music